| |

 used to take pleasure in telling us how they had treated some fairly famous

-people who had previously gone through Basic under them.
+people who had previously gone through Basic Training under them.
 One story that

 comes to mind is how they always tried to harass singer and entertainer Steve Lawrence,